 k.
 Enter the full name of the pilot, the number of crew on board, and the number of passengers (PAX).

 • Enter the time, date, and name of the airport from which the plane is departing immediately prior to entering the United States.
-Use the four (4) letter ICAO Code for that airport.
+Use the four-letter ICAO code for that airport.
 When entering the ICAO code, DCAS may suggest names of airports similar to the code being entered.
 If the airport and code appear in the dropdown window, select it and continue to the next itinerary block.
 Put all times in ZULU hours.
 The aircrew or mission planner can assist with the calculations.

 • Enter the date and time when the plane will be arriving at its first destination, or Airport of Entry (AOE), in the United States.
-Use the four (4) letter ICAO Code for that airport if it appears in the dropdown window, and put all times in ZULU hours.
+Use the four-letter ICAO code for that airport if it appears in the dropdown window, and put all times in ZULU hours.

 • Please list all U.S. airports to which the plane will be flying, and the dates and times of arrival and departure for each one.
-Use the four (4) letter ICAO Code for the airports and put all times in ZULU hours.
+Use the ICAO code for the airports and put all times in ZULU hours.

 • Enter the date and time when the plane will be departing from its final port in the United States.
-Use the four (4) letter ICAO Code for that airport and list the name and ICAO code for the first destination outside the United States.
+Use the ICAO code for that airport and list the name and ICAO code for the first destination outside the United States.

 m.
 If applicable, describe all weapons and ammunition transported on the flight by serial number and amount.
 This section is mainly for weapons transported by individuals who will deplane upon arrival, and not for bulk weapons being transported as cargo, although they too are required to be identified as such.